scheinker/MessageClean/README.md

 # iMessage Video Cleaner

+> **⚠️ WARNING: UNTESTED SOFTWARE**
+> This tool has not yet been tested in production.
+It was created to help manage iMessage video attachments, but **has not been validated** on real systems with real data.
+If you found this repository randomly, please **do not use this tool** until this notice is removed.
+Use at your own risk.

 A safe tool for removing duplicate videos from iMessage attachments that are already stored in your Photos library.

 ## What This Does